 Due to the sheer volume of mortgage applications high street lenders receive, they’ll tend to sift out and reject those with poorer credit records in favour of those with clean records and better credit scores.
 This means if you have poor credit, you’re more likely to be declined for a mortgage if you go through normal high street lenders.

-At John Charcol, we have access to subprime/adverse credit lenders who offer mortgages for people who want to buy a house but have poor or bad credit.
+As an independent mortgage broker, we have a broad network of subprime/adverse credit lenders who offer mortgages for people who want to buy a house but have poor or bad credit.
 These mortgages are known as bad credit mortgages, subprime mortgages, or adverse credit mortgages.

 Many of these specialist lenders use a manual underwriting process and look at applicants on a case-by-case basis.
 Although this means the application process is longer, it also provides a more rounded view of your finances and can help provide the additional assurance needed to help secure a mortgage.